liveoutloud/project-2_boone-janetta/README.md

 ---

-## Project 2 - Part 2
+## Project 2 - Part 3

 #### Resources
-- Grading feedback.

 #### Deductions
 - I have read the deductions/rubric.

 #### Comments
-- None at this time.
+- I made progress this week by getting my home page content added, but something is broken and I can't get any of my styles to show.
+I will make progress on this issue by the next due date.
 ---